johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-01-21-bicep-lint-azure-pipelines-github-actions/index.md

 The above:

-- Installs Bicep using the Azure CLI
+- Installs Bicep to the Azure CLI
 - Runs the `lint` command and writes the results to a file called `bicep.sarif`
 - Uploads the SARIF file to GitHub